mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 Next, the server checks if there is room for the client on the server.
 Each server supports some maximum number of clients, for example a 64 player game has 64 slots for clients to connect to.
 If the server is full, it responds with a _connection request denied packet_.
 This lets clients quickly know to move on to the next server in the list when a server is full.

 If there _is_ room for the client, the server doesn't yet assign the client to that slot, but instead stores the address + HMAC for the connect token for that client as a _potential client_.
-The server responds with a _connection challenge packet_, which contains a _challenge token_ which is a block of data encrypted with a random key rolled when the server is started.
+The server then responds with a _connection challenge packet_, which contains a _challenge token_ which is a block of data encrypted with a random key rolled when the server is started.
 This key randomization ensures there is not a security problem when the same sequence number is used to encrypt challenge tokens across multiple servers (the servers do not coordinate).

-The client receives the _connection challenge packet_ over UDP and switches to a state where it starts sending _connection response packets_.
-Connection responds packets simply reflect the challenge packet back to the dedicated server, establishing that the client is actually able to receive packets on the source IP address they say they sending packets from.
+The client receives the _connection challenge packet_ over UDP and switches to a state where it sends _connection response packets_ to the server.
+Connection response packets simply reflect the _challenge token_ back to the dedicated server, establishing that the client is actually able to receive packets on the source IP address they claim they are sending packets from.
 This stops clients with spoofed packet source IP address from connecting.

 When the server receives a _connection response packet_ it looks for a matching pending client entry, and if one exists, it searches once again for a free slot for the client to connect to.
-If there isn't one, it replies with a _connection request denied_ since there may have been a slot free when the connection request was first received, that is no longer available.
+If there isn't one, it replies with a _connection request denied packet_ since there may have been a slot free when the connection request was first received that is no longer available.

-Alternatively, the server assigns that client to the slot and replies back with a _connection keep-alive_ packet, which tells the client which slot it was assigned on the server.
+Alternatively, the server assigns the client to a free slot and replies back with a _connection keep-alive_ packet, which tells the client which slot it was assigned on the server.
 This is known as a _client index_.
-In multiplayer games, this is typically used to identify clients connected to a server, eg. clients 0,1,2,3 in a 4 player game correspond to players 1,2,3 and 4.
+In multiplayer games, this is typically used to identify clients connected to a server.
+For example, clients 0,1,2,3 in a 4 player game correspond to players 1,2,3 and 4.

-The server now considers the client connected and is able to send _connection payload_ packets down to that client.
+The server now considers the client connected and is able to send _connection payload packets_ down to that client.
 These packets wrap game specific data and are delivered unreliable-ordered.
-The only caveat is that since the client needs to first receive a _connection keep-alive_ before it knows its client index before it considers itself to be fully connected, the server tracks on a per-client slot whether that client is _confirmed_.
+The only caveat is that since the client needs to first receive a _connection keep-alive_ before it knows its client index and considers itself to be fully connected, the server tracks on a per-client slot whether that client is _confirmed_.

 The confirmed flag per-client is initially set to false, and flips true once the server has received a keep-alive or payload packet from that client.
-Until a client is confirmed, each time a payload packet is sent to the client, it is prefixed with a keep-alive packet, so the client is statistically likely to know its client index and be connected prior to receiving the first payload packet sent from the server, minimizing the number of connection establishment round-trips.
+Until a client is confirmed, each time a payload packet is sent from server to that client, it is prefixed with a keep-alive packet, so the client is statistically likely to know its client index and be fully connected prior to receiving the first payload packet sent from the server, minimizing the number of connection establishment round-trips.

-Now that the client and server are fully connected they can exchange UDP bidirectional packets.
-Typically game protocols sent player inputs from client to server at a high rate like 60 times per-second, and world state from the server to client at a lower rate, like 20 times per-second, however more recent games are increasing this server update rate.
+Now that the client and server are fully connected they can exchange UDP packets bidirectionally.
+Typical game protocols sent player inputs from client to server at a high rate like 60 times per-second, and world state from the server to client at a lower rate, like 20 times per-second.
+However more recent games are increasing the server update rate.

 If the server or client don't exchange a steady stream of packets, keep-alive packets are automatically generated so the connection doesn't time out.
 If no packets are received from either side of the connection for a short amount of time like 5 seconds, the connection times out.
-If either side of the connection wishes to cleanly disconnect, they fire across some number of _connection disconnect packets_ redundantly, so that statistically these packets are likely to get through even under packet loss.
+If either side of the connection wishes to cleanly disconnect, a number of _connection disconnect packets_ are fired across redundantly, so that statistically these packets are likely to get through even under packet loss.
 This ensures that clean disconnects happen quickly, without the other side having to wait for time out.

 # Conclusion